Annika-Klu/annika-klu/README.md

 # Welcome!
-I am [Annika](https://annika-klu.github.io), full stack web developer.
+I am Annika, a full stack web developer.

 ## Summary

 Though I love design and enjoy frontend projects once in a while, backend is my true hobby horse.
 What I love most is to structure and evaluate data, especially with SQL.
 Future personal projects will cover more of that.
+Feel free to visit my [portfolio](https://annika-klu.github.io).

 ## Tech Stack